wellesley-bisc195/wellesley-bisc195.github.io/assignments/Assignment08.md

 6. Add a file called `data.md` to the `data/` directory - This is where we'll describe how to get the data that we're going to analyze, but you can leave it blank for now
-7. Add a file called `1-sequence-stats.md` to the `notebooks` directory.
+7. Create a file in the `notebooks/` directory called `1-sequence-stats.jl`
-   Also ok to leave this file blank for now.
 8. Commit and push your changes.

 At this point, you should have a git repo with the following structure: